ssobedevad/ML-Brick-Breaker/README.md

 Penalise giving a movement command (to reduce shakiness)

-Overall the agent went from scoring an average of ~0.05 bricks per attempt to ~40 after training.
+Overall the agent went from scoring an average of ~0.05 bricks per attempt to ~40 after training out of a total of 64.

 I used random start position and velocity on the ball to promote adaptability

+The ball speeds up after not being hit by a small amount and resets when hit by the paddle